liferay/liferay-docs/discover/commerce/articles/01-catalog-management/04-specifications.markdown

 If you want, you can also override the specification group that was selected when the label was created.
 When editing the label to assign a value, you can choose any group from the *Group* drop-down box.
-This change is only applied to current product--it has no effect on any other products which use the same label.
+This change is only applied to the current product--it has no effect on any other products which use the same label.